 Charging Interest on Late Bills

-Cash is king – and that has never been truer than in the current recession.
+Cash is king.
 If you do have unpaid bills, remember that it is your money your customers are holding onto.
-You have a legal right to charge interest on unpaid bills for business clients and doing so produces two dividends:
+But did you realize that you have a legal right to charge interest on unpaid bills for business clients?

 - As your clients see their bill gradually mounting, it is a strong incentive to pay.